Welcome to the Behavioural Science (BS) Lab!

 Jabin Binnendyk is a PhD student in the Department of Psychology at Cornell University.
 His research interests stem out of a desire to understand why polarization and self-censorship occur and interventions aimed at alleviating them.
 This includes areas like partisan bias, discerning/ reducing the effects of “fake news”, and false polarization.
 In an era of conflict and communication breakdown, how can we bridge these divides?

 Daniel Martin is a PhD student in the Department of Psychology at Cornell University.
-He is interested in understanding how our intuitions (fast thinking) interact with our analytical capacity (slow thinking) through computational models.
+He is interested in understanding how our intuitions (fast thinking) interact with our analytical capacity (slow thinking).
 More broadly, his research interests stem from a desire to understand and foster rationality.

 Lab Alumni